tracim/tracim/README.md

 # Tracim
 <!-- Add better description here -->

-[Tracim](https://www.algoo.fr/fr/tracim) is a tool designed to help you and your team to a better collaboration.<br>
+[Tracim](https://www.algoo.fr/fr/tracim) is a tool designed to help you and your team to a better collaboration.
 It's officially supported in Arabic, English, French, German and Portuguese.

 Any questions, remarks?
 Reach us on [Tracim Community](https://community.tracim.fr).<br>